Q1hub/qMINT-qusd-fiat-backed-and-yield-providing-stable-coin/README.md

 - Zero over-collateral complexity
 - Zero daily fees
 - Users can earn real yield just by minting qUSD
-- Protocol has perpetual revenue from yield split + 5% exit fee
+- Protocol has perpetual revenue from yield split + 3% exit fee
 - Minimum order: 50 qUSD (~$76–$78 total)
+- non issuers can also redeem the qUSD to usd but minimal withdraw amount is 100,000 usd
+- there's two ways to redeem with qusd which if the issuer return the qusd they can unlock the qubic -if they dont have the qUSD they can redeem the qubic after 366 days